 If you’re a leader or an aspiring leader, you’ve probably looked back on your own past supervisors and managers to understand what made them effective.
-What did you learn from them about the kind of leader you wanted to be?
+What did you learn from them about the kind of leadership you want?
 Who inspired you?
 Who showed you that your individual work was critical to the success of the team?

-Chances are, those favorite leaders from your past were using a democratic leadership style.
-Studies show that the democratic leadership style is a favorite among employees, largely because it helps people feel like their contributions are valuable.
+Chances are, those great leaders from your past were using a democratic leadership style.
+Studies show that this leadership style is a favorite among employees, largely because it helps people feel like their contributions are valuable.

 But that doesn’t mean that democratic leadership is the best choice in every situation.
 For example, if you have an inexperienced team or an urgent decision to make, you may need to tweak your approach.
 The bottom line is that you’re the boss for a reason — and ultimately, you’re still responsible for the final outcome.
-Let’s talk about how to assess when a democratic approach is effective, and when you should pivot to another style.
+Let’s talk about how to assess when a democratic style is effective and when you should pivot to another leadership style.

 What is a democratic leadership style?

-A democratic leadership style invites those at lower hierarchical levels to participate in decision making.
-The term was coined in 1939, when psychologist Kurt Lewin and his colleagues defined three leadership styles: autocratic, democratic, and laissez faire — with autocratic on one end of the spectrum, laissez faire on the other, and democratic in the middle.
+This style invites those at lower hierarchical levels to participate in the decision-making process.
+The term was coined in 1939, when psychologist Kurt Lewin and his colleagues defined three different leadership styles: autocratic, democratic, and laissez faire — with autocratic on one end of the spectrum, laissez faire on the other, and democratic in the middle.